kingfisher13/kingfisher13.github.io/_posts/2016-02-29-nacis-logos.md

 type: print
 ---

-Decided to do a small project converting each of the presidential campaign logos (from around Super Tuesday) into NACIS logos.
+Decided to do a small project converting each of the presidential campaign logos (from around Super Tuesday) into [NACIS](http://www.nacis.org){:target="_blank"} logos.

 <div class="series">
   <img src="{{ "images/2016-02-29-nacis-logos/Hillary.png" | relative_url }}" />